Stock Acquired with an Incentive Stock Option in header of articles

 Stock’s fair market value on the day you exercised your option

 The fair market value on the day you exercised the option is your AMT basis.
-When you sell your stock, use the AMT basis for calculating the AMT gain or loss.
-For AMT purposes, your gain will be lower or your loss will be greater than for regular income tax purposes.
+When you sell your stock, use the AMT basis for figuring the AMT gain or loss.
+For AMT purposes, your gain will be lower -- or your loss will be greater -- than for regular income tax purposes.
 Report the difference as an AMT gain / loss adjustment on Form 6251: Alternative Minimum Tax, Part II.

 Keep a record of the AMT basis in your files so that you can correctly figure the AMT gain or loss when you sell the stock.
 The capital loss deduction for net AMT losses is limited to $3,000.